landtechnologies/technical-challenge/backend/README.md

 ## Guidelines

 - Aim to spend **no more than 2 hours** on the challenge.
 We are wary of your personal time and account for this.
-We would rather see de-scoping and reasoning than hours of extra work!
+If you feel there's possibility to de-scope please feel free to do so (and get in touch if you're in doubt: engineering@land.tech)
 - Our [Engineering Principles](https://engineering.land.tech/principles)... to give context as to how we work
 - We value simplicity... "less is more"
 - We value elegant solutions and clean code